January in Warsaw: ideas and tips for making the most of your winter in Warsaw

 The exhibition of live spiders and scorpions

 Location: the Palace of Culture and Science, pl.
 Defilad 1, entrance from Marszałkowska Street, 10 am – 8 pm, online tickets, children up to 4 free entrance.
-Each weekend (every hour on the hour), the visitors can hold a spider (the most gentle tarantula) in their hand and take close photographs with the assistance of an exhibition employee.
+Each weekend (every hour on the hour), visitors can hold a spider (the gentlest tarantula) in their hands and take close-up photos with the assistance of an exhibition employee.
 More in Polish about the Exhibition.

 A winter walk among the magic lights – 6 spots in Warsaw

-During winter, many parks in Warsaw transform after dark into a magical world of lights, allowing you to spend time outdoors, walking in winter festive scenery.
+During winter, many parks in Warsaw transform after dark into a magical world of lights, allowing you to spend time outdoors, walking in a winter festive scenery.
 Add to that a Christmas tree on Plac Zamkowy and illuminated streets in the center of Warsaw!
-You will find detailed information about Warsaw illuminations festivals and lights displays in our post: Light displays in Warsaw: festive illuminations, lights festivals, and decorations in Warsaw during the 2024/2025 season.
+You will find detailed information on Warsaw’s illuminations, festivals, and light displays in our post: Light displays in Warsaw: festive illuminations, light festivals, and decorations.

-When it starts to snow in Warsaw, we often are asked where is a good place to go sledding and build a snowman in Warsaw.
-Here is a rundown of some popular places in Warsaw by district: Sledging in Warsaw: best spots for sledding in Warsaw.
+When it starts to snow in Warsaw, we are asked where to go sledding and build a snowman.
+Here is a rundown of some popular areas in Warsaw by district: Sledging in Warsaw: best spots for sledding in Warsaw.

 Chopin music piano recitals